Legend101Zz/ml-from-scratch/readme.md

 # Machine Learning From Scratch: A Mathematical Journey

+> "What I cannot create, I do not understand." - Richard Feynman

 Welcome to my comprehensive exploration of machine learning algorithms!
 This repository represents my commitment to understanding the mathematical foundations that power modern artificial intelligence, built one algorithm at a time from the ground up.

 ## Why This Journey Matters